puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

         -rw-r--r-- 1 root root  534 Aug 22  2011 /etc/fstab
         -rw-r--r-- 1 root root 2.3K Mar 26 08:18 /etc/passwd
 * **On the Windows node,** note that the class has safely done nothing, and has not accidentally created any files in `C:\etc\`.
-* **On the console,** navigate to `master.example.com`, by clicking the nodes item in the top navigation and then clicking on the node's name.
+* **On the console,** navigate to `master.example.com`, by clicking "Nodes" in the primary navigation bar and then clicking on the node's name.
 Scroll down to the list of recent reports, and note that the most recent one is blue, signifying that changes were made:

 ![blue report link][report_link]